-We provide free and confidential sexual health services in Bury.
+We provide free and confidential sexual health services in Bury, Radcliffe and nearby areas.
 This includes information and advice on all types of contraception and STI testing and treatment.
 Our service is confidential, non-judgemental and for people of all ages, genders and orientations.

 Everyone is welcome and you don’t need to see a GP first.
 You can attend one of our walk-in clinics, book an appointment online 24/7 or speak to us on 0300 3038565.
-Our phone line is available Monday to Thursday 8am-8pm, Friday 8am – 5.30pm and Saturday 9am-5pm.
+Our phone line is available Monday to Friday 9:00am- 5:00pm.

 - Counselling and advice